Topics:

 22. Iowa Capital Gain Deduction

-Enter 100% of the qualifying capital gain deduction that is attributable to Iowa sources.
-See the applicable IA 100 for instructions.
+Column B: Enter 100% of qualifying capital gain deduction attributable to Iowa sources.

 23. Other Adjustments